ShyTHU/GFresNet/README.md

 Data	-1	1	0	0	3	10	0	0 0	-2	 0	 0	 0	 0	···

 Title: Development of frequency-mixed point-focusing SH guided wave EMAT for defect inspection using deep neural network
-Author: Hongyu Sun, State Key of Power Systems, Department of Electrical Engineering, Tsinghua University, Beijing, 10084, China.
+Author: Hongyu Sun, Songling Huang, State Key of Power Systems, Department of Electrical Engineering, Tsinghua University, Beijing, 10084, China.
 Email: sunhy18@mails.tsinghua.edu.cn

 If you use our code and database set, please cite our paper [however, not published].